It might seem like beekeeping is becoming more and more popular these days, but it’s actually been around for a very long time.

 You can keep bees at a large or small scale and really adapt it to your preferences and abilities.
 It often takes a lot of experimenting and trial and error to figure out what works best for you.

-If you enjoyed this overview of beekeeping basics, learn even more on our honey bee page!
+If you enjoyed this overview of beekeeping basics, learn How to Start a Beehive!